 States not attached to the continental United States, such as in Alaska or Hawaii, typically have higher cost of living.
 Because of the higher demand for workers and high cost of living in these areas, welders tend to be compensated higher.

-The cities and states with the highest number of welders have a high concentration of manufacturing and industries that require welding.
+The cities and states with the highest number of welders tend to have a higher concentration of manufacturing and industries that require welding.

 |Houston-The Woodlands-Sugarland, TX||15,110 workers|